lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/machine_learning.md

 software research.
 In order to save space in the filesystem by avoiding to have multiple duplicates of this lying around, we have put a copy of the ImageNet database (ILSVRC2012 and ILSVR2017) under `/scratch/imagenet` which you can use without having to download it again.
-For the future, the ImageNet dataset will be available in warm_archive.
+For the future, the ImageNet dataset will be available in
+[Warm Archive](../data_lifecycle/workspaces.md#mid-term-storage).
 ILSVR2017 also includes a dataset for recognition objects from a video.
 Please respect the corresponding [Terms of Use](https://image-net.org/download.php).